TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 ```
 $ docker push myrepo/snappydata
 ```
+!!!Note
 	This example only showcases how to push an image onto Docker Hub.
 You can also publish the image to other container registries such as [gcr.io](http://gcr.io).
-For gcr.io, you can refer [this document](https://cloud.google.com/container-registry/docs/pushing-and-pulling).
+For publishing on gcr.io, you can refer [this document](https://cloud.google.com/container-registry/docs/pushing-and-pulling).

 ## Launching SnappyData Inside Docker